jmplonka/InventorLoader/README.md

 ## Limitations

-Export will not be supported - nither to IPT nor to SAT file.
+Export will not be supported - neither to IPT nor to SAT file.

 ### Feature based import

-### ACIS (sat) nativ import
+### ACIS (sat) native import
 - Blending surfaces are not yet supported.
 - Helix surfaces are also not yet supported.
 - Interpolated curves defined by laws are omitted.